 After lunch and a rest, we went off the back of the mountain and down.
-When we the meadow, the young guy kept looking back up at the mountain and to smile.
+When we reached the meadow, the young guy kept looking back up at the mountain and began to smile.
 He was satisfied that he had climbed it.

-The doctor wanted to climb another mountain named the day, but I knew his friend would not So here I a guy with a bit of a bruised ego sitting around the tent all day.
+The doctor wanted to climb another mountain named Xerxes the next day, but I knew his friend would not care to join us.
+So here I would have a guy with a bit of a bruised ego sitting around the tent all day.
 What was he going to do?
 He needed to feel like a man and I knew that he would probably do something stupid to prove it.
-There was a big waterfall down below us, a cave system and waterfalls above, and of course, several mountains and cliffs all around numerous places where a guy could get into trouble if left alone all daysafe while the doctor and I climbed
+There was a big waterfall down below us, a cave system and waterfalls above, and of course, several mountains and cliffs all around – numerous places where a guy could get into trouble if left alone all day.
+I had to think of something to keep him safe while the doctor and I climbed Xerxes Peak.

-We sat around for a while th evening and said to the doctor, “After we climb tomorrow, maybe the day we can climb the little peak behind us in the middle of the meadow.
-It is a real nice mountainIt’s pointy so a little bit of climbing has to be done, but it would be really nice.
+We sat around for a while in the evening after our climb up Mount Karpathos and I finally said to the doctor, “After we climb Xerxes tomorrow, maybe the next day we can climb the little peak behind us, over in the middle of the meadow.
+It is a real nice mountain.
+It’s pointy so a little bit of climbing has to be done, but it would be really nice.
 It might even be a first ascent.”

 The doctor asked, “Why haven’t you have climbed it yet?”

 I said, “I just didn’t have the right climbing partner and you know, I just never got around to it.
-It would be really nice though, because you could sleep a little longer. o’clock would be a good time to start out. just have to the outhouse and then up th trail behind it.
-That trail leads through the bush, up to the alp lands and then to the base of this little mountainIt would be a real nice climb, an easier one, but with some difficult stretches.
+It would be really nice though, because you could sleep a little longer.
+Eight o’clock would be a good time to start out.
+Then we’d just have to pass the outhouse and then up the trail behind it.
+That trail leads through the bush, up to the alp lands and then to the base of this little mountain.
+It would be a real nice climb, an easier one, but with some difficult stretches.
 I think the day after tomorrow we will give it a try.”

 The next day the doctor and I took off early in the morning to climb Xerxes.
 Just before 8 o’clock in the morning, I stopped and we took a short rest.
 We had a clear view of the tent down below.

 I said to the doctor, “Now watch this.
-Your friend is going to come out of the tent at 8:00 and he going to have his rucksack packed and his funny hat.
-He will walk past the outhouse, follow that trail up behind it and go climb that little mountain back thereI told you about it yesterday”
+Your friend is going to come out of the tent at 8:00 and he’s going to have his rucksack packed and his funny hat.
+He will walk past the outhouse, follow that trail up behind it and go climb that little mountain back there.
+I told you about it yesterday.
+Remember?”

 The doctor had only half listened to me the night before.
-Sure enough, at just a few minutes past 8:00, the , all dress and ready to go, with his rucksack on his back, an ice axe and his funny hat.
-As he started off, he looked up and waved to us
+Sure enough, at just a few minutes past 8:00, the football hero steps out the tent, all dressed and ready to go, with his rucksack on his back, an ice axe and his funny hat.
+As he started off, he looked up and waved to us.

 The doctor asked, “How did you know all this?”

-I said, “Well I told him last night.
+I said, “Well, I kind of told him last night.
 When I was telling you about the little mountain, I made sure to describe what to do and how to go about doing it.
-I had to give him something to do today, otherwise he was going to make us troubleHe could have climbed around the waterfall and fallen down or something like that.”
+I had to give him something to do today, otherwise he was going to make us trouble.
+He could have climbed around the waterfall and fallen down or something like that.”